Are you sitting on unrealized capital gains?

 For investors, we’re committed to your education.
 There are many intricacies around opportunity zones, and there’s still more guidance coming.
 No matter if you need assistance confirming if an investment is in an opportunity zone and if it qualifies as a QOF, if you want to set up and properly structure your own QOF, or if you need to work through the complexities of business and personal tax returns, Wipfli is here to help.

-Learn more about opportunity zones and new regulations released in April 2019:
+Learn more about opportunity zones and new regulations:

 Contact us to get started.

 Featured Thought Leader

 Jim has nearly 20 years of experience dedicated to providing extraordinary, proactive advice to help construction and real estate organizations succeed and grow.
 He serves a full range of construction, real estate, and hospitality organizations, specializing in investment and development due diligence, financing, tax and business structuring, construction services, and exit strategies.